 Time: 54–72 minutes

-The questions in the reading section are meant to test your ability to read English to find information, for basic comprehension, and to read to learn.
+The questions in the reading section test your ability to identify information, demonstrate basic comprehension, and “read to learn.”

 The reading section is comprised of three question formats:

 Multiple-choice format requiring you to select the correct answer from four choices

 Inserting a sentence where it best fits in a passage from four potential choices

 A “reading to learn” section with multiple correct answers

 Question breakdown: four to six lectures, six questions each; two to three conversations, five questions each

 The listening section of the TOEFL English language proficiency test covers the following:

 Recognizing a speaker’s attitude and the purpose of what the speaker is saying